jinghao/jinghao.github.com/_posts/2009-05-13-european-union-fines-intel.md

 - finance
 - politics
 ---
-Today, we see another <a href="http://www.reuters.com/article/businessNews/idUSTRE54C1SO20090513">demonstration</a> of the European Commission collecting money for its general funds by <a href="http://dailycow.org/node/443">preying on American companies.</a> The EU decided to fine Intel 1.5 billion dollars for "abuse of monopoly power."
+Today, we see another [demonstration](http://www.reuters.com/article/businessNews/idUSTRE54C1SO20090513) of the European Commission collecting money for its general funds by [preying on American companies.](http://dailycow.org/node/443) The EU decided to fine Intel 1.5 billion dollars for "abuse of monopoly power."
 Apparently Intel offered volume discounts to retailers and computer manufacturers (a rebate if you bought a lot from them), and apparently that's illegal.
 The EC believes bulk discounts hurt consumers, and that is its basis for the fines.

 Just in January, they fined Microsoft 2 billion dollars for a similar assertion, except it was for including Internet Explorer and Windows Media Player with their operating system.
 Neither pay exorbitant executive packages, so their revenues are recycled back into research and development (Intel has pretty nice chips now), given out as discounts, and used to pay their 3% dividend.
 The 3.5 billion dollar fine is 3.5 that R&D, consumers and investors aren't getting.
 That's 12 dollars for every American, 110 dollar for every Californian and 300 for every working Californian adult!